GSE-Project/SS2016-group3/README.md

 # UNIT TEST BRANCH

+**DON'T MERGE INTO DEVELOP OR MASTER, UNLESS YOU ARE SURE IT OPERATES PROPERLY**

-To execute Unit Tests, run `gulp test`.
-Make sure that you are on Node 6.x (you can switch versions using nvm or nvmw)
+To execute the Unit Tests, run `gulp test`.
+Make sure that you are on Node 6.x (you can switch versions using nvm or nvmw) and to `npm install` after nvm installation.

 The application is written in [TypeScript](https://github.com/Microsoft/TypeScript) and utilizes the beta version of the cross-platform development framework [Ionic](https://github.com/driftyco/ionic/tree/2.0).